Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Inside view of Crystal Ice Cave in Iceland

 Crystal Ice Cave is one of the most impressive nature marvels in Iceland.
 Here you can witness the crystal blue ice unlike anywhere else.
 This ice cave has captivated much attention in recent years.
-The main reasons behind that are that it's situated in Europe's largest glacier, Vatnajokull, which is an incredible attraction itself and offers amazing photo opportunities.
+The main reason behind that is that it's situated in Europe's largest glacier, Vatnajokull, which is an incredible attraction itself and offers amazing photo opportunities.

 Get a glimpse of the famous Crystal Ice Cave Tour featuring the charismatic ice cave guide Fannar.